royalapplications/docs/src/r2021/scripting/server/Uninstall-RoyalServerLicense.md

 ## INPUTS

-### RoyalServer.PowerShell.RoyalServerConfig
+### -RoyalServerConfig : RoyalServer.PowerShell.RoyalServerConfig

 The configuration needed to talk to Royal Server.
-Use New-RoyalServerConfig to specify this.
+Use `New-RoyalServerConfig` to specify this.

-### System.String
+### -LicenseKey : System.String

 The license key to uninstall